Smart ring: Payments and ticketing

 Smart rings can perform payments and metro ticketing similar to contactless cards, smart cards, and mobile phones.
 Security of the transaction is equal to or greater than contactless cards.
-The first smart ring to be created with contactless payments was the NFC Payment Ring, which was mass produced and unveiled at the Olympics Summer Games at Rio de Janeiro in August 2016.
+The first smart ring to be created with contactless payments was the NFC Payment Ring, which was mass-produced and unveiled at the Olympics Summer Games at Rio de Janeiro in August 2016.

 Activity

 Similar to smartwatches, smart rings utilise in-built sensors to provide activity and wellness tracking.
-For example, step and heart beat tracking, temperature and sleep tracking (through measuring heart beats and movements) and blood flow.
+For example, step and heartbeat tracking, temperature and sleep tracking (through measuring heart beats and movements) and blood flow.
 The smart ring form factor contains enough space to contain the same components as smartwatches.
-However, due to size constraints, smaller components are typically used in current smart ring products in the market, such as smaller and less accurate accelerometers, and smaller batteries leading to lower battery life than smartwatches.
+However, due to size constraints, smaller components are typically used in current smart ring products on the market, such as smaller and less accurate accelerometers, and smaller batteries leading to lower battery life than smartwatches.

 Communications

 Through the use of a small microphone, or bone conduction, some smart rings can allow the wearer to make phone calls while paired with a compatible mobile phone.
 Smart rings are also able to notify the wearer of incoming calls and messages, by means of vibrating or lighting up.

-Additionally, some smart rings allow the wearer to see and feel real-time heartbeat of the 2nd smart ring wearer, where the heartbeat is displayed on the ring similarly by means of lighting up and vibrations.
+Additionally, some smart rings allow the wearer to see and feel the real-time heartbeat of the 2nd smart ring wearer, where the heartbeat is displayed on the ring similarly by means of lighting up and vibrations.
 Such smart rings require connection to a smartphone with active data or Wi-Fi connection to allow the transfer of data between two smart rings.
 The idea behind such function is to advance on a premise known as vena amoris and serve as a digital alternative to classic wedding or engagement rings.